JGlassMSI/727programming/README.md

 ### Setting up the test environment

 - You will need Python 3.13 running on your system
+- You will need [tesseract 5](https://tesseract-ocr.github.io/tessdoc/Installation.html) running on your system
 - From the root folder, run:

 ```sh